 To arrive at this value, manufacturers can actually test the speaker's limits by running pink noise through the speakers for hours on end.

-The testing methods I’ve mentioned are vague and it’s ultimately up to the manufacturer to lay out the test procedure in order for us to understand how they reach a conclusion on the continuous power handling specification.
+The testing methods I've mentioned are vague, and it's ultimately up to the manufacturer to lay out the test procedure for us to understand how they conclude the continuous power handling specification.

 In many cases, the pink noise used in the test will have a crest factor between 2 and 2.828 (√8).
 In other words, the RMS value of the pink noise signal will be between 0.5 to 0.3536 that of the peak.

 To understand this difference, let's get into the weeds about crest factor and decibels.